 The overall consumption of the heroin and other injectable drugs intake in Scotland has also been declining- as it declined from nearly one in three drug takers – to less than one in 5 drug takers.

 This could be a side effect from the increase of fentanyl use throughout the United Kingdom.
-Fentanyl is a drug that could be used as a replacement for heroin – it is also an opioid that could be considered even stronger than heroin.
-This is often taken orally .
+Fentanyl is a drug that could be used as a replacement for heroin – it is also an opioid that could be considered even stronger than heroin but it is often taken orally.
+You can find more information about Fentanyl on our ” what is fentanyl? ” page

 Also, the increase of consumption of crack cocaine and cocaine has gone up – which could be another reason for the decline in heroin users in Scotland.
 Currently, nearly one in five people in the database have reported to use crack cocaine.
-The reason for the increase in use of cocaine is due to an increase in purity and decreasing cocaine price throughout Europe.
+The reason that cocaine us is on the rise is due to an increase in purity and decreasing cocaine price throughout Europe.
 Since cocaine cutting agents have been made illegal – it is easier for dealers to sell It pure.
+This has in turn created the normalisation of cocaine use, with so many consuming cocaine every weekend, it has prompted Boris Johnson to plan for a cocaine use advertisement campaign.

 The population of Scotland that is currently in treatment of drugs tends to be a majority of people over 35 years of age.
 This is representative for the ageing of the drug using population, and that younger people are less likely to use drugs in the future.